Academic Advising FAQs

 What are the majors offered by CCQ?

 The College offers a variety of majors in both its Arabic and English tracks, with each of these majors having their own requirements for admission.
-To discover the majors on offer and their respective admission requirements, please refer to the
+To discover the majors on offer and their respective admission requirements, please refer to the degree webpage.

 How can I browse my study plan?